circleci/circleci-docs/jekyll/_cci2/google-auth.md

 In your configuration,
 you can use this environment variable to authenticate the `gcloud` tool.

-## Prerequisites

-- A CircleCI 2.0 project.
-- A Google account.
-- A Google Cloud Platform project.

-## Steps

 ### Create a Service Account and Download